Skip to main content

 • For the best experience for your participants, ensure all your frames have a consistent width.

-Guidelines for using long pages in Figma
+Guidelines for long frames in Figma

 Selecting a device type to test